Lou Wenlong: Family

 Lou married his alumni Wu Xiaomin (吴晓敏), who previously served as general manager of the Investment Banking Department of Guosen Securities.

 Investigation

 On 16 May 2024, Lou was suspected of "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
 Lou's alumni at Zhejiang Financial College, including Wang Yaoting (王耀庭), former vice governor of Huaxia Bank, Li Jun (刘军), former governor of Chengdu Rural Commercial Bank, He Xingxiang, vice governor of the China Development Bank, and Ni Xianmeng (倪贤孟), vice governor of the Zhejiang Branch of China Development Bank, were sacked for graft.
 And his superiors and colleagues, such as Cai Esheng (Assistant to the Governor of the People's Bank of China), Tang Shuangning (director of the No.1 Supervision Department), Cai Jiangting (director of the No.2 Supervision Department of the No.2 Banking Supervision Department), and Lai Xiaomin, were also sacked for graft.
+On November 20, he was expelled from the CCP.
+On December 12, he was arrested by the Supreme People's Procuratorate.

+On 15 March 2025, Lou was indicted on suspicion of accepting bribes.
+On August 25, he was sentenced to life imprisonment for taking bribes worth more than 84.51 million yuan ($11.81 million) by the Quanzhou Intermediate People's Court in Fujian province.
+He was deprived of his political rights for life, and all his personal assets were confiscated.